8 tips to grow your audience on WhatsApp

 Opt-in for the WhatsApp Business solution

-If you want to use the WhatsApp Business solution to not only respond to incoming messages but also to actively send out notifications, you need an opt-in.
+If you want to use the WhatsApp Business Solution to not only respond to incoming messages but also to actively send out notifications, you need an opt-in.
 Before you may send messages to your customer, he must first consent to receiving WhatsApp messages with an active opt-in.
 This opt-in must be done via a third-party channel.
-This can be any channel you already use to communicate with your customer, for example your company website, app, email, SMS, store, etc. Read all about how to get a valid WhatsApp opt-in here >
+This can be any channel you already use to communicate with your customer, for example your company website, app, email, SMS, store, etc.

 When you’re hoping for many opt-ins, it is important to clearly state what type of messages and with which frequency your subscribers will be receiving messages from you.
 Also, if you want to lower the threshold to share a personal phone number (and not unimportant, abide by the legislation) offering an easy opt-out option is essential.